 At this point in your life you probably (hopefully) know how, where, and when you are most productive.
 Use that to your advantage as a scenario in which you are least likely to succumb to distractions and most likely to get more done in a short amount of time.

 When it comes to blogging, I know how, where, and when I work best.
-I work best at my dining table, where I’m forced to sit up straight rather than lay on my bed.
+I work best at my dining table, where I’m forced to sit up straight.
 I’m also facing away from the TV when I’m sitting here, so I won’t turn it on to have something going in the background.
 I don’t work well early in the morning so rather than getting up a couple hours earlier in the morning, I do my blogging in the evenings.
 I like to listen to music while I work, but it has to be instrumental or I’ll find myself being pulled into the lyrics and it’s way harder to focus on my writing.